MikroElektronika/mikrosdk_click_v2/clicks/brushless5/DETAILS.md

 ## Examples Description

-> This application with a soft-switching feature for reduced motor noise and EMI.
+> This application demonstrates the use of Brushless 5 Click board.

 **The demo application is composed of two sections :**